Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 5. What’s the cost to the rest of the world?

 Covid Zero has sent ripples through the global supply chain.
 Outbreaks have led to temporary production halts at the China-based factories of top carmakers in the northern port city of Tianjin for people to undergo mass testing.
-Foxconn briefly suspended operations in March at its Shenzhen sites, one of which produces iPhones.
+Foxconn briefly suspended operations in March at its Shenzhen sites, one of which produces iPhones, then partially resumed under the closed-loop model.
 The monthlong lockdown of Xi’an caused disruption and delays for leading chipmakers Micron Technology Inc and Samsung Electronics Co.
 But abandoning the policy could cause far greater disruptions, at least temporarily, if workers were too sick to show up at work, given how much the global economy relies on China for everything from raw materials to finished consumer and industrial products.

 6. What’s the endgame for China?